wmFrank/CSCI596_final_proj/README.md

 Ming Wang, Zhengxie Hu

 ## 1.Introduction
-The goal of our project is to use D-MPNN to predict molecular property which will accelerate the development of new chemical product.
+The goal of our project is to use Directed MPNN (D-MPNN) to predict molecular property which will accelerate the development of new chemical product.

 ## 2.Dataset
 - We used scraped data from PoLyInfo database by Japan National Institute for Materials Science.